The Serviap Global internship program has now been launched! Find out more.

 Manufacturing is thriving in Mexico, and many companies are choosing to locate their manufacturing services here.
 The auto industry in particular is looking to Mexico as a place where they can outsource their manufacturing.

 While some of these per-hour salaries are higher than other Latin American countries, they still provide a significant savings over U.S. salaries.
-Some U.S. companies are happy with paying these higher per-hour wages for the convenience of having the outsourcing located in the country next door.
+Some U.S. companies are happy with paying these higher per-hour wages for the convenience of having the outsourcing located in the country next door and all the benefits that stem from that.

 Some top cities for business in Mexico include:

 • Guadalajara.
-In terms of IT, Guadalajara has come to be known as The Silicon Valley of Mexico.
+In terms of IT, Guadalajara has come to be known as the silicon valley of Mexico.
 That’s because it is now the central hub for engineering and IT companies.
-The city is home to almost half (40%) of the IT industry in all of Mexico, and the people there are well-educated.
+The city is home to almost half (40%) of the IT industry in all of Mexico.

-• Tijuana is a short drive from Southern California and is home to the Bit Center, a tech hub that houses 65 businesses
+• Tijuana is directly connected to San Diego in southern California and is home to the Bit Center, a tech hub that houses 65 businesses.
+It is often considered the administrative center of northwestern Mexico for these reasons.

 Is Mexico Right for Your Business?